 Additional information about the responsible investment approaches and practices of our subadvisors can be found in their respective responsible investment policies using the links below:

 2. Subadvisor proxy voting policies

-Additional information about the proxy voting practices of our subadvisors can be found on Fidelity’s proxy voting page.
+Additional information about the proxy voting practices of our subadvisors can be found in their respective proxy voting policies using the links below: